alidevhere/Medicom/README.md

 # Medicom
 ---

-### NOTE: It is my first project in python/django.Don't expect everthing to be working.
+#### NOTE: It was my first project in python/django.
+It was developed as semester project so, don't expect everthing to be working.

 # Installation:
 Installation is pretty straight forward, all dependencies are already included in repository.